-As you all know, Crivens! welcomes and even encourages the diverse opinions and observations of others.
+As you all know by now, Crivens! welcomes and even encourages the diverse opinions and observations of others.
 Whether I write something, or a commenter expresses a viewpoint that a reader disagrees with, said reader is welcome to express their dissent as long as they do so politely.
 (And, obviously, the first commenter should likewise have expressed his opinion in a polite way.)
 Having an inquisitive mind, I like a good discussion (even if it's just as an observer) and discussing something - with a cordial exchange of different opinions - is not the same as arguing about something.
 (Though I grant you, one can sometimes lead to the other.)

 I'm therefore surprised why some people even have blogs.
 Well, that's not quite accurate - I know why they have them - they like to express their opinions on things.
 Whether it be a new comic, movie, record, etc., some people are consumed by a burning desire to tell the world what they think about it.
 "Huh, cheek!" you say, "You're the exact same!"
 Well, I'd say that I belong in a slightly different category, as I maintain a blog because it allows me to exercise my gradually fading mental faculties, not because I feel that others need to know what I think on any given subject.
 It's therefore the former, not the latter, that leads me to write on whatever topic occurs to me (if anything).